Joined Stern 1996

 Before joining NYU, Professor Lev held academic positions at the University of Chicago, the Hebrew University of Jerusalem, Tel Aviv University, where he was dean of the business school, and University of California at Berkeley (jointly appointed by the business and law schools).
 Lev's practical experience includes auditing, and investment banking.
-He was also a partner in a consulting firm.
+He was also a partner over 15 years in a consulting firm.

 Professor Lev received his Bachelor of Accounting degree from Hebrew University, Jerusalem; his Master of Business Administration and his doctorate degrees from the University of Chicago.

 Bar-Hava, K., F. Gu, and B. Lev (2019)

 Market Evidence On Investor Preference for Fewer Directorship